Investment - What can you afford? - Finding a home

 Getting a faster sale

-A cash sale can complete in as little as 7-10 days, which could be very attractive for sellers needing a quick move.
+A cash sale can, in some cases, complete in as little as 7-10 days, which could be very attractive for sellers needing a quick move.
 Without mortgage-related delays, the timeline is more predictable, and sellers can plan their next move.
 This allows them to confidently proceed with their own property purchases or relocation plans.

 Selling properties with structural issues or construction abnormalities